kareem-saleh08/Coffee-Shop-Logger/README.md

 # Coffee Shop Logger

 A full-stack daily-logging app for coffee-shop small businesses.
-Log your daily sales totals and customer counts, then watch your numbers come alive on an interactive dashboard with running totals and a Plotly chart.
+Log your daily sales totals and customer counts, then watch your numbers come alive on an interactive dashboard with running totals and Plotly charts.

 ---